Views expressed by the host documented to be almost always right 99.8% of the time.

 Ready for this?

-What is it about children of ranking Democrats, politicians, high office holders, cabinet appointees.
+What is it about children of ranking Democrats, politicians, high office holders, cabinet appointees?

 What is it about their kids that seemingly makes it impossible for them to make their own way in life?

-We know what happened, we know what happened to these things.
+We know what happened to these things.

 Funneled through the Peace Corps.